 - Press Alt + F11 to open a Macro.

-- Type the following VBA
+- Type the following VBA code.

 Sub active_cell_convert_to_date() 'Declares the variable as range Dim myCell As Range 'Set active cell to the variable Set myCell = ActiveCell 'Enter value in the active cell 'Apply the CDATE function myCell.Value = CDate(myCell.Value) End Sub